Cloud Data Warehouse Migration 101: Expert Tips

 Data aggregation is another key benefit the cloud delivers.
 “Businesses we work with have so many different types of data on different systems and infrastructure, that the cloud makes sense as a single aggregation point,” shares industry analyst Dan Kirsch.

-Those planning their migration to a cloud data warehouse would be wise to map out a strategy.
+Those planning their migration to realize cloud data warehousing benefits would be wise to map out a strategy.
 What do you migrate, how, and when?

-For this reason, CIOs recommend only migrating data with downstream business value.
-This means organizations need to develop a data warehouse plan early in the process, while establishing holistic, enterprise-level governance and management from both infrastructure and warehouse components.
+For this reason, CIOs recommend only migrating data to the cloud if the data has downstream business value.
+This means organizations need to develop a cloud data warehouse plan early in the process, while establishing holistic, enterprise-level governance and management from both infrastructure and cloud data warehouse components.

 As Kirsch suggests, it’s no surprise organizations should modernize their data: “To lift and shift then modernize is expensive and means you’ll be moving useless data.
 Clean out your closet before you move into a new house!”